Journal — Comparison · 8 min read

 Can I switch from Loyverse to QuickBiz easily?

 Yes.
 Loyverse exports products and customers to CSV.
-QuickBiz imports the same format.
+QuickBiz imports CSV.
 Most one-shop migrations take under two hours.

 The decision in one line

-If you need a free POS and Arabic isn't critical, Loyverse is honestly the right answer.
-If you need any combination of credit tracking, Arabic, or Kuwait-native payment naming, QuickBiz is built for exactly that.
+If you need a free POS and Arabic isn't a critical receipt requirement, Loyverse is a strong starting point.
+If you need integrated credit tracking, Arabic receipts as a core feature, or local payment-category naming, QuickBiz is built for exactly that.

 For the broader comparison across all POS options for Kuwait, read Best POS App for Small Businesses in Kuwait (2026).
 For the free-tier deep-dive, read Free POS App for Kuwait Shops — What to Look For.